How to Upgrade from HDB to Condo in Singapore: The Complete 2026 Guide

 There are also other costs which you may have to bear such as the upgrading costs, which will be borne if you are still the flat owner on the date the bill was issued.
 Should your existing flat reside in an upgraded precinct and you are a Singaporean Citizen who benefitted from the former Main Upgrading Programme (MUP) more than once, you will also have to fork out money to pay for the upgrading levy.

-In addition, there are the non-refundable resale application administrative fees, whereby for 1 and 2-room flats, it will cost S$40 each for the buyer and seller, and S$80 each for 3-room and bigger.
+In addition, there are the non-refundable resale application administrative fees borne by both the buyer and seller.
 Legal fees are also applicable should you engage with a HDB solicitor which consists of the conveyancing fees, registration and microfilming to register land titles and deeds as well as miscellaneous fees.
 Without a HDB solicitor, you will only have to pay for the total discharge of the mortgage.
-The seller stamp duty will only be applicable to those who recently became homeowners by way of transfer, and the property tax will have to be paid to the Inland Revenue Authority of Singapore (IRAS).
+Seller's Stamp Duty (SSD) generally does not apply to HDB sellers, because the 5-year MOP is longer than the SSD holding-period window, but the property tax owed up to completion must still be paid to the Inland Revenue Authority of Singapore (IRAS).
 There is also the Service and Conservancy charge which has to be paid on the date of completion.

 3 Financial Considerations for your Condominium Purchase - How much can you afford?
 (CPF + Bank Loan + Savings)